Off Sunset Festival

 Off Sunset Festival is an annual kink, leather subculture, and alternative sexuality street fair in Los Angeles, California.
-The event has historically served as the conclusion to "Los Angeles Leather Pride" in March, but beginning in 2025, has been moved to late April in favor of milder weather.
-The event, sometimes referred to simply as "Off Sunset", takes place on Santa Monica Boulevard in Silver Lake, just "off" Sunset Boulevard.
+The event has historically served as the conclusion to Los Angeles Leather Pride in March, but beginning in 2025, has been moved to late April in favor of milder weather.
+The event, sometimes referred to simply as "Off Sunset", takes place on Santa Monica Boulevard in Silver Lake, just 'off' Sunset Boulevard.
 The event is considered by some to be the spiritual successor to the Sunset Junction Street Fair, which was last held in 2010.
+The 2026 event will be held on Sunday, May 3.

 The Off Sunset Festival Community Grant Program rewards select local non-profit organizations that offer community services and beneficial programs in Silver Lake and surrounding areas.
 As of 2025, the program has donated more than $25,000 to such groups, including Los Angeles Rebellion, Silverlake Conservatory of Music and TransCanWork.